- 3 Years (Full time)

 Each year of this course is designed around a combination of compulsory core modules that provide essential foundational knowledge and skills in human geography and transport studies.
 There are further opportunities to study optional and discovery modules across geography and transport subjects, or across the wider University so you can choose different subjects of interest if you wish to.

 Each academic year, you'll take a total of 120 credits.

 You’ll develop a grounding in the foundational concepts and themes of human geography and transport studies, plus key skills in academic writing, digital learning and data analysis.
 Compulsory modules explore the planetary environmental crisis, urbanisation, and the challenges for transport and mobility.
 We focus on issues of power, justice, difference (including ethnicity, gender, sexuality, and disability), identity, space, place and accessibility across different global scales and ideologies.
 You have the option to take a physical geography module as well but can choose to focus on human geography and transport.

 Quantitative Research Methods pathway

-At the end of year one, you will have the opportunity to request a place on our BA Geography with Quantitative Methods course, subject to meeting the entry requirements.
+At the end of year 1, you'll have the opportunity to request a place on our BA Geography with Quantitative Methods course, subject to meeting the entry requirements.

 The course will help you to develop advanced analytical skills, which are in high demand across the public, private, and third sectors.
-You will learn spatial and statistical analysis techniques and their application to ‘real’ world problems related to crime, health, transport, business, planning and environment.
+You'll learn spatial and statistical analysis techniques and their application to ‘real’ world problems related to crime, health, transport, business, planning and environment.